Translated by Hilary Keyes

 Torii - The Gates to Shinto Shrines

-Shrines are where the gods of Japan reside.
-Torii are said to be the division between the holy precincts of the shrine and the human world.
+As mentioned above, torii are most often seen at Shinto shrines.
+Shrines are thought to be where the gods of Japan reside, and torii are said to be the division between the sacred precincts of the shrine and the human world.
 In other words, torii are the front door to the home of the gods.

 There are various theories as to the origins of torii.
 One of the most well-known comes from Japanese mythology.

 In Japanese mythology, there is a story called Ama-no-iwato.
-After some struggles with her family, the Sun Goddess, Amaterasu O-mikami, closed herself away inside a cavern called Ama-no-iwato, thus plunging the world into darkness.
+After some struggles with her family, the Sun Goddess, Amaterasu, closed herself away inside a cavern called Ama-no-iwato, thus plunging the world into darkness.

-The other gods and goddesses did everything they could to try and draw Amaterasu O-mikami out from the cavern.
-After a great number of attempts, part of the series of events that finally succeeded in bringing her out into the world once more the sound of the bird singing as it sat in the wild mistletoe growing outside of the cavern entrance way.
+The other gods and goddesses did everything they could to try and draw Amaterasu out from the cavern.
+After a great number of attempts, part of the series of events that finally succeeded in bringing her out into the world once more the sound of birds singing as it sat in the wild mistletoe growing outside of the cavern entrance way.

 Of all the shrines in Japan, with their respective torii, these three shrine gates are the most famous.